Public lands -- Nevada

 Abstract Report recommending that the President of the U.S. and the Secretary of the Interior be given authority to negotiate turning over to appropriate states all unappropriated, unreserved land in fee simple.

-Abstract Tape and transcript of Welch's personal observations of the Nevada ranges, trends in "bureaucratic management" of public lands, and history of Quinn Battle and the community of Troy, Nevada.
+Abstract Hubert Grant Welch was a Nevada rancher from the Ely region.
+Tape and transcript of Welch's personal observations of the Nevada ranges, trends in "bureaucratic management" of public lands, and history of Quinn Battle and the community of Troy, Nevada, from 1978.

 Abstract Included are informational brochures, newsletters, and steering committee report.
 Additional records to be added as received.